AbdullahBakir97/Python-Environment-Management-Tool/README.md

 - 📚 **Library Management:**
   - Add, update, fetch, and delete libraries in an SQLite database.
-  - Installation commands, settings, and documentation URLs can be specified for each library.
+  - Specify installation commands, settings, and documentation URLs for each library.

 - 🛠️ **Virtual Environment Management:**
   - Create virtual environments with custom names and locations.